nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![EditActivityDiagram](images/RemarkActivityDiagram.png)

 The edit mechanism will edit any contact details of the person specified by a given index.
-If the edited person already exists, the edit command will throw an error.
+If the edited person already exists, the edit command will throw an exception.

 During `EditCommand#execute`, a new `Person` object will be created.
 The values will remain the same for all of a person contact details (e.g. `Name`) except for those which are specified for change.